-- 6. Leeds Trinity University intends to charge all full-time undergraduate entrants programmes tuition fees of £9,250 per annum for 2017/18.
-It is estimated that around 1,000 new students will be charged this fee. - 7.
-Leeds Trinity University intends to charge all foundation degree entrants tuition fees of £5,000 per annum for 2017/18.
-It is estimated that around 45 foundation degree students will be charged this fee. - 8.
-Leeds Trinity University intends to charge all Postgraduate ITT entrants tuition fees of £9,250 per annum for 2017/18.
-It is estimated that around 100 students will be charged this fee. - 9.
-Leeds Trinity University may charge part-time students above the basic fee of £4,500 but will not charge more than £6,935 in any academic year in line with the fee regulations. - 10.
-Leeds Trinity University anticipates applying any permitted annual increases on these fee levels for subsequent years. - 11.
-Leeds Trinity University intends spending c. £1.75m on additional access and retention measures in 2017/18.
-This represents approximately 22% of the anticipated total additional fee income for 2017/18.
+6 Leeds Trinity University intends to charge all full-time undergraduate entrants tuition fees for 2018/19 at the maximum available under TEF, which is currently £9,250.
+Should the government increase the maximum available for 2018/19 then the fee will be raised to the new maximum.
+It is estimated that around 1,000 new students will be charged this fee.

+- 7 Leeds Trinity University intends to charge all foundation degree entrants tuition fees of £5,000 per annum for 2018/19.
+It is estimated that around 45 foundation degree students will be charged this fee. - 8 Leeds Trinity University intends to charge all Postgraduate ITT entrants tuition fees for 2018/19 at the maximum available under TEF, which is currently £9,250.
+Should the government increase the maximum available for 2018/19 then the fee will be raised to the new maximum.
+It is estimated that around 90 students will be charged this fee. - 9 Leeds Trinity University may charge part-time students above the basic fee of £4,625 but will not charge more than £6,935 in any academic year in line with the fee regulations. - 10 Leeds Trinity University anticipates applying any permitted annual increases on these fee levels for subsequent years.